Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

 \subsection{Double space operator}

-Let us now apply the same procedure to the telegrapher's Lagrangian (\ref{eq:TL_Lag_ds}).
-Crucially, this involves a \emph{doubled} space, with $\bW$ the new multicomponent functions, now with $2N$ components.
-For later convenience we arrange $\bW$ as a doublet of two $N$ component functions, $\bU$ and $\bV$, corresponding respectively to fluxes and charges.
-We know however that only $N$ components can be physical.
+Let us now apply the same procedure to the telegrapher's Lagrangian (\ref{eq:TL_Lag_ds}) directly, without first eliminating the nondynamical components.
+Crucially, this involves a \emph{doubled} space, with $\bW(x)$ the new multicomponent functions, now with $2N$ components.
+For later convenience we arrange $\bW$ as a doublet of two $N$ component functions, $\bU$ and $\bV$, corresponding, respectively, to fluxes and charges.
+We know, however, that only a maximum of $N$ different combinations of these components can be physical.
 Consider now the operator defined by ${\cal L}\bW=-\mDelta\bW''$ on the elements of its domain.
-The compact notation signifies that $\mDelta$ applies to both $\bU$ and $\bV$ components.
+The compact notation signifies that $\mDelta$ applies to both $\bU$ and $\bV$ components, i.e., we use the symbol $\mDelta$ also for the block diagonal matrix $\mathrm{diag}(\mDelta,\mDelta)$.
 The boundary conditions, for simplicity, will again be open boundary conditions at one end of the lines, $\mDelta\bU'_0=\bV_0=0$.

 This new operator is again positive and real, and we shall use the corresponding real eigenbasis $\bW_\ome$, (generalised) orthonormal with respect to the inner product